 We are completely unbiased with our valuations of antiques and fine art.
 We do not purchase such items to sell ourselves, nor are we affiliated to any auction house or dealer.
 You can be completely confident that we will simply give you the best advice possible, if you want to sell items.

-If there are a number of different objects of value, it might not always be the case that they should go to the same auction house, as some are regarded as being more likely to achieve much higher prices for art than silver or clocks for example.
+If there are a number of different objects of value, it might not always be the case that they should go to the same auction house, as some are regarded as being more likely to achieve much higher prices for fine art than silver or clocks for example.
 The difference can be very significant, in terms of realising valuations of antiques and fine art.

 By knowing which auction house is most suitable for the items that they wish to sell, our clients can ultimately achieve a return up to 40% higher, thanks to our advice.